 Research-wise, EM develops materials for demanding applications, such as fluoro-elastomers for organ-on-chip and complex liquids (oils, corrosives solutions).
 It also develops simple, low-cost and easy to use microfabrication units that can be deployed in every lab to almost any public.
 Our vision is to spread microfluidics beyond its current niches, with compact, plug-and-play systems and versatile polymers.
 Within this context, we welcome researchers of all fields to train them in microfluidics in a dynamic entrepreneurship environment.

 The ESR will be enrolled in the Ph.D.
 Programme in Translational and Molecular Medicine (DIMET), University of Milano Bicocca (www.dimet.org)

-Several studies support the emerging concept that inflammation controls stem cell fate/behaviour coordinating tissue repair (Munoz-Canoves and Serrano, 2015; Tidball and Villalta, 2010) and this balance is probably skewed in patients with late phases of chronic diseases, like muscle dystrophies ((Leung and Wagner, 2013) and in aging ((Serrano and Munoz-Canoves, 2017).
+Several studies support the emerging concept that inflammation controls stem cell fate/behaviour coordinating tissue repair and this balance is probably skewed in patients with late phases of chronic diseases, like muscle dystrophies and in aging.

-We will focus on how the inflammatory, myogenic and vascular components integrate to coordinate muscle regeneration and how Endothelial to Mesenchymal Transition (EndoMT) and fibrosis develops in pathological conditions (Piera-Velazquez et al., 2016).
+We will focus on how the inflammatory, myogenic and vascular components integrate to coordinate muscle regeneration and how Endothelial to Mesenchymal Transition (EndoMT) and fibrosis develops in pathological conditions.
 This will allow the identification of critical cell mediators and key factors produced by them that could be exploited in the cell and pharmacological therapy of muscle diseases.

 Preferred profile of applicants: Background in mecatronics and/or microfluidic engineering.